-They should have listened, but saying “I told you so” doesn’t help the thousands of people who are in harm’s way.
-Having these agencies look in the rear-view mirror and say “you were right” is not our goal and it’s certainly not enough.
+They should have listened.
+Saying “I told you so” doesn’t help the thousands of people who are in harm’s way.
+Having these agencies look in the rear-view mirror and say “you were right” in hindsight is not our goal and it’s certainly not enough.
 This time, we trust our words will not fall on deaf ears.

 We have always seesawed between periods of drought and extreme precipitation that can lead to biblical flooding in California and climate change is making these shifts more severe.